 |Sony A99 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||14.0||1555||89|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A9 provides a higher video resolution than the X-Pro2.
 It can shoot video footage at 4K/30p, while the Fujifilm is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A9 offers a substantially higher resolution than the one in the X-Pro2 (3686k vs 2360k dots).
-The table below summarizes some of the other core capabilities of the Sony A9 and Fujifilm X-Pro2 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Sony A9 and Fujifilm X-Pro2 along with similar information for a selection of comparators.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony A9 (⇒ rgt)||3686||no||3.0||1440||tilting||YES||8000||20.0||no||YES|

 |Canon 6D Mark II (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.5||no||no|